 Having a strong pelvic floor is essential for the support and functionality of your pelvic organs.
-Like any other muscle, the muscles of the pelvic floor can tighten when they are overworked.
-This can be quite painful, and lead to the muscles not working well.
+However, like any other muscle, the muscles of the pelvic floor can become "tight" if they are overworked.
+Having tight pelvic floor muscles, or an ‘overactive’ pelvic floor, can be quite painful, and lead to the muscles not working well.
 As a result you can develop pelvic floor disorders such as an overactive bladder, orgasmic dysfunction, incontinence, prolapse or pain.
 Learn more about the role of the pelvic floor and why you need to keep your pelvic floor strong.

 Pelvic floor exercises should not be painful or uncomfortable.
 When your pelvic muscles are overworked, you will feel a tenderness and deep ache in your pelvis as they tighten.
-If you repeatedly overload your pelvic floor, trigger points in the muscle can activate.
-These points become more sensitive and experience severe sharp pain.
-Specific activities and movements may aggravate this pain by putting pressure on these trigger points.
+If you repeatedly overload your pelvic floor, areas can become more sensitive and experience severe sharp pain when touched, stretched or aggravated.

 If your muscles are frequently overloaded, they can experience long term fatigue from being contracted for long periods.
-This leads to them weakening, and as a result they become unable to react when you need them to.
+As a result, they become unable to react when you need them to.
 This can lead to the development of pelvic floor disorders, such as incontinence and even pelvic organ prolapses (POP).

 How are Tight Pelvic Muscles Diagnosed?